 I was frequently the recipient of lectures from my father-in-law – the Cap’n.
-These sayings were used as capstones on discussions as though just saying ” sufficient unto the day is the evil thereof” was enough proof that whatever I had suggested was sheer idiocy, and the Cap’ns utterances Gospel.
+These sayings were used as capstones on discussions as though just saying ” sufficient unto the day is the evil thereof” was enough proof that whatever I had suggested was sheer idiocy and the utterances of the Cap’n Gospel.
 It seemed as though I could never win an argument or discussion.

-By and large, it was the Cap’n making the pronouncement.
+By and large, it was the Cap’n making the pronouncements.
 But, they could slip out of the mouths of my wife, who was a faithful daughter, my mother-in-law, or another family member.

 Soon, I absorbed and began to use these sayings.
 No longer a tyro, I could spout, “The harvest is past, the summer ended, and we are not saved,” along with the best of them.

 Spring on the coast was time to haul Cap’ns 34-foot ketch, Psyche.
 An older wooden boat that was always behind in maintenance.
 Like many of us, confidence can spread into areas beyond our abilities.
 The Cap’n “knew” everything about seamanship.
 But, he had some dubious ideas on boat repair.

 I’d seen him drive caulk into the leaking planks of a clinker-built hull that needed refastening; the caulk rapidly opened the seam wider.
 That and other mistakes lead me to question his grip on boat repair.

 One spring, it came to a head when we hauled Psyche out for repairs.
 There wasn’t a ripple on the cove that morning, and the water was like a sheet of glass.
 I got to scraping the bottom right away while the Cap’n and the boatyard owner inspected the hull.
 The Cap’n was alerted that a through-the-hull fitting needed replacement, and he decided that this was a job we could handle.
 So off we went in a hectic search for a replacement.